1B05H1N/appsec-prodsec-reference/application-security-assessment-template.md

 A proposed plan or timeline for addressing the identified security issues.
 Assignment of responsibilities and deadlines for implementing security fixes.

-- Add applicable recommended mitigations (e.g. rate limiting, WAF mitigations)
+- Add applicable recommended mitigations (e.g., rate limiting, WAF mitigations)

 ### Testing Results